 It was a perfect summer day.
 Paul and I took the 10:18 a.m., arriving in Grand Central a little before noon.
 As usual the Main Concourse teemed with people.
 I watched three women greet each other at the Information booth, all hugs and excited hellos.
 A group of Asian tourists stood in the center, pointing up toward the zodiac mural on the ceiling.
 One of them shook her head, whispering, “Wow.”

 An older chef in a starched white coat stood in front of a restaurant smoking with two waiters, speaking Italian.
-A tall, blond woman emerged from a nail salon, talking in Russian on her cell phone.
-Two Hispanic whip-thin bike messengers pull up alongside each other, joking in Spanish.
-I hear Chinese, Japanese, French and Persian.
+A tall, blond woman emerged from a nail salon, talking in what sounded like Russian on her cell phone.
+Two Hispanic whip-thin bike messengers pulled up alongside each other, joking in Spanish.
+I hear Chinese, Japanese, French, and Persian.
 Yellow cabs and trucks and buses honk and compete for position on the congested streets.

 Paul and I arrive at Vitae.
 The waiter is tall and thin with a ponytail.
 He has the polished bearing of an actor.
 I wonder if he waits tables between auditions.
 We’re early and get the first seat by the window.
 I can’t believe my youngest is 21 and looks so adult with his goatee and moustache.
 Where did my little boy go with that velvety skin?

 We talk and people-watch.
 Our food arrives.
 I eat my seafood crepe and give my usual sigh.
 “I’d love to live here,” I say for the hundredth time in my life.
 Paul takes a bite of his burger.
 “You’d miss the country.”

 I think about this.
 My son is smart.
 Still, I give my usual retort.
 “I’d still love to try.”